Module Catalogues

 Method of teaching and learning

-Research-Led Project-Based Learning (RLPBL) methods will be implemented in a combination of lectures, tutorials, and labs/practicals throughout the semester.
-Lectures and tutorials will introduce and explore key concepts and theoretical frameworks, preparing students to work collaboratively in tackling real-world issues.
-The tutorials and labs/practicals will provide students with a variety of tools and practical guides to be utilized in their project.
-Students will take the initiative to plan, develop, test, and improve their project.
-Multiple methods will be used in teaching and learning such as online and onsite blended learning, e-learning, flipped classroom, and project-based learning with technology.
-Both formative and summative assessments will be utilised, with oral and written feedback provided by faculty and/or peers.
+Research-Led Project-Based Learning (RLPBL) methods will be implemented in a combination of lectures and tutorials throughout the semester.
+Lectures will introduce and explore key concepts and theoretical frameworks in blended learning, preparing students to work collaboratively in tackling real-world issues.
+The tutorials will provide students with a variety of digital tools, including AI-powered platforms, alongside practical guides for their integration in project work.
+Students will take the initiative to plan, develop, test, and improve their projects in consultation with their peers, faculty, and AI empowered technologies.
+Multiple methods will be used in teaching and learning such as online and onsite blended learning, e-learning, flipped classroom, AI + Research Led Project-based Learning (AI+RLPBL), and design-based inquiry.
+Both formative and summative assessments will be utilised, with oral and written feedback provided by faculty and peers.